³Ô¹ÏºÚÁÏÍø

 Where can I find the Choices Guides?

-There are currently two Choices digital magazines that can be found atwww.tdsb.on.ca/high-school/guidance/choices.
+There are currently two Choices digital magazines that can be found at www.tdsb.on.ca/high-school/guidance/choices

-• Choices: Planning for Grade 9contains information about course types and diploma requirements.
+• Choices: Planning for Grade 9 contains information about course types and diploma requirements.
 It also explains other relevant opportunities available throughout high school.

 Are there Guidance Counselors/Elementary Itinerant Counselors available to support Grade 8 students?